 - In turn, their grades went up the next quarter!

 - They ate all of the food on their plates within a reasonable amount of time.

-- They started ASKING and REQUESTING specific VEGETABLES for dinner!
+- Both kids started ASKING and REQUESTING specific VEGETABLES for dinner!

 - They had less issues sleeping.

-- They were super regular in the bathroom.
+- Both were super regular in the bathroom.

 - They drank more water.